-This Pillar III disclosure is prepared and issued by SEDCO Capital in accordance with the requirements of Article 68 of the Prudential Regulations issued by the Capital Markets Authority.
+This Pillar III disclosure is prepared and issued by SC in accordance with the requirements of Article 68 of the Prudential Regulations issued by the CMA.
 These rules include guidelines for the annual market disclosure of the Company's capital and risk management information required to be published on SC's website.

-The preparation of Pillar III disclosure is based on the Audited Financial Statements of SEDCO Capital, the capital adequacy figures reported in this report corresponds to the capital adequacy information as reported under section Capital Management in note "24" of the audited financial statements for year-end 2016 duly approved by the SEDCO Capital Board.
+The preparation of Pillar III disclosure is based on the Audited Financial Statements of the Company, the capital adequacy figures reported in this report corresponds to the capital adequacy information as reported under section Capital Management in note "26" of the audited financial statements for year-end 2021 duly approved by the SC Board.